premAI-io/state-of-open-source-ai/fine-tuning.md

 Train on domain-specific data until unfrozen layers converge | yes | yes
 ```

-### How Transfer learning works?
+### Transfer Learning

-The key is that "frozen" layers remain unchanged, retaining the original abilities of the pre-trained model, and act as general & robust feature extractors.
+The key is that "frozen" layers remain unchanged -- retaining the original abilities of the pre-trained model -- and act as general & robust feature extractors.

 ```{figure-md} transfer-learning-architecture
 :class: caption